Skip to content

 • Technology infrastructure capable of supporting AI system integration

-However, practices should carefully evaluate several factors before implementing AI systems.
-These include patient demographics, communication preferences, and staff capabilities.
+However, practices should carefully evaluate several factors before implementing AI systems, including patient demographics, communication preferences, and staff capabilities.
 Patients who value personal relationships and prefer human contact may respond better to traditional approaches, even if they are less efficient.

 Common mistakes to avoid when implementing AI dental patient reactivation: